Free Consultation (800) 272-4080

 Contact us!

-If a minor loved one has suffered injury or died due to what may be a mistake of a physician or hospital, call us to speak to an experienced medical malpractice attorney in Michigan.
+If a minor loved one has suffered injury or died due to what may be a mistake of a physician or hospital, call us to speak to an experienced medical malpractice attorney in Grand Rapids.

-Our firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
+Our injury lawyers in Grand Rapids proudly serve people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
 We will meet you after-hours, at home or in the hospital, to accommodate you.